cockroachdb/docs/v2.2/architecture/transaction-layer.md

 ### Latch manager

-As write operations occur for a range, the range's leaseholder serializes them; that is to say that they are placed into some consistent order.
+As write operations occur for a range, the range's leaseholder serializes them; that is to say that they are placed into some order.

 To enforce this serialization, the leaseholder creates a "latch" for the keys in the write value, providing uncontested access to the keys.
-If other operations come into the leaseholder for the same set of keys, they must wait for the latch to be released before they can proceed.

-Of note, only write operations generate a latch for the keys.
-Read operations do not block other operations from executing.
+This latch blocks the following operations for any keys in the write holding the latch:

+- Reads at lower timestamps
+- All writes

+Once the write operation completes the latch is freed and blocked operations can continue.

+Reads operations also maintain latches, though they only block writes at lower timestamps.
+Note that this is necessary because reads do not bump the timestamp cache until the read _completes_.

-Another way to think of a latch is like a mutex, which is only needed for the duration of a low-level operation.
+One way to conceptualize these latches is as timestamp aware read-write mutexes, which are only needed for the duration of a low-level operation.
 To coordinate longer-running, higher-level operations (i.e., client transactions), we use a durable system of [write intents](#write-intents).

 ### Transaction records